 Eleven Mile Canyon located near Lake George in South Park Colorado does not disappoint the eager angler.

 Eleven Mile Canyon is a place that I frequent for day trips into the mountains seeking Brown and Rainbow Trout.
-On this particular day, however, my plan was to stay overnight so I could get up early and hit the river the following day.
+On this particular day, however, my plan was to stay overnight.
+I wanted to get up early and hit the river the following day.
 I arrived very late on a Thursday summer night in June and planned to hammock camp at a site.
 Typically weekends are reserved well in advance during the peak summer months, but I had plenty of choices.
 The site that I ended up getting was reserved for the following Friday night.
 Considering I was going to head home the next day that didn’t matter.

 Waking up early the next morning, I made myself some coffee and prepared for the day.
 Sitting and enjoying the morning while dreaming of the Caddis dry fly eats to come.